Harika-SVL/Azure_Devops/notes.md

 phone: <type text>
 ```

-* Lets start writing a resume based on schema defined above
+* Let's start writing a resume based on schema defined
 ```
 ---
 career_objective: |
-    Seeking a challenging position in a reputed organization where I can learn new skills, expand my knowledge, and leverage my
+    Seeking a challenging position in a reputed organization where I can learn new skills, expand my knowledge, and
-    learnings
+    leverage my learnings
 professional_summary: |
     Skilled DevOps Engineer with 3+ years of hands-on experience
     supporting, automating, and optimizing mission critical
-    deployments in AWS, leveraging configuration management, CI/CD, and DevOps processes. &nbsp; Configuration management using
+    deployments in AWS, leveraging configuration management, CI/CD and DevOps processes.
-    Puppet, Ansible, and Chef.
+    &nbsp; Configuration management using Puppet, Ansible, and Chef.
     Knowledge of Python, C/C++
 technicalskills:
   - os:
       - linux